 Recently I discovered frozen yogurt and I like it so much that I am determined to try as many variations as possible this summer.
 Fruits and yogurt, frozen and smooth, served into waffle cones.. what ice cream can be healthier than that?
 I love when my little daughter is calling for my pink ice cream in a cone and not feel guilty for giving her.

-The strawberry and blueberry combination is great.
+The blueberry and strawberry yogurt ice cream is just great.
 We loved it so much that I could hardly keep some for a photo session.
 I consider it a very easy recipe and the best part is that you don't need an ice cream maker for that.

 10 mins + 4 hrs yogurt draining+ freezing